We’ll show you how to enjoy the perfect Yokohama itinerary with this 3 days in Yokohama, Japan travel guide!

 If you want you can even design your own CUP Noodle packaging to take home with you as a souvenir.

-5pm – Head Up the Landmark Tower for Sunset
+5pm – Head Up the Yokohama Landmark Tower for Sunset

 Boasting the highest observation deck in the city, jump in the elevator (the fastest in the country) to ascend the 69 storeys in just 40 seconds.

-Once you get to the top you can wander around freely and enjoy the panoramic vistas, which just get better as the sun sets and the lights of the city turn on.
+Once you get to the top of Yokohama Landmark Tower, you can wander around freely and enjoy the panoramic vistas which just get better as the sun sets and the lights of the city turn on.

-There’s also a restaurant up here, which while slightly pricey, offers good quality food and drinks.
+There’s also a restaurant up at the top of the Yokohama Landmark Tower, which while slightly pricey, offers good quality food and drinks.

 READ MORE: Check out our complete guide to travelling in Japan!